AdobeDocs/commerce-frontend-core/src/pages/guide/css/quickstart/index.md

 ---
 title: Quickstart | Commerce Frontend Development
-description:
+description: Start customizing your Adobe Commerce or Magento Open Source theme.
 ---

 # Quickstart

 This chapter combines the topics aiming to help you to quickly start working with styles of your custom theme:

--  [Simple ways to customize a theme's styles]
+-  Simple ways to customize a theme's styles
--  [Simple style changes with client-side Less compilation vs. server-side]
+-  Simple style changes with client-side Less compilation vs. server-side

 ## Steps to create a theme and change styles